tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 title: Data set as Data point
 ---
 <!-- For the winter issue of Socrata's magazine -->
-How can you tell whether your open data efforts are working, and how do you make decisions about your open data strategy?
+How can we tell whether our open data efforts are working, and how do we make decisions about our open data strategy?
 Maybe we can use data to drive some of these decisions.

 Our open data efforts have advanced enough that we have lots of data about how people publish and consume open data.
-With a slight shift in our way of thinking, we can use these data about open data to make our open data efforts data-driven.
+With a slight shift in our way of thinking, we can use these data about open data to make better decisions about open data.

 ## Data set as data point
 A collection of datasets could be treated as a dataset